-Approved applicants will receive notification of Active Candidate Status through email and the portal.
+Approved applicants will receive notification of Active Candidate Status (or Conditional Active Candidate Status) through email and the portal.
 Scheduling of the examination will be available by Pearson VUE.
-Pearson VUE testing centers through the U.S. and at select international sites host the examination.
-Applicants who wish to sit for the examinations outside of the U.S. or Canada must indicate this and pay the additional international testing site fee (per exam).
-To request an international testing site, please email credentials@abmgg.org after submitting your application.
+The examination will be administered at Pearson VUE testing centers throughout the United States and at select international sites.

-The ABMGG primary certification examination is comprised of two parts.
-The examination includes a general genetics examination for examinees who are not already diplomates and a specialty examination in the specialty or subspecialty areas.
-An active candidate for ABMGG certification must take the general examination, if applicable, and at least one specialty examination.
+The ABMGG primary certification examination is comprised of two parts: (1) a general genetics examination for examinees who are not already diplomates, and (2) a specialty examination in at least on specialty or in a subspecialty for those who are already ABMGG diplomates.
 A candidate may only take the specialty examination(s) for which they have been credentialed.
-Each examination is administered on a specific day.

-ABMGG diplomates who are seeking certification in an additional specialty or subspecialty do not need to take the general examination.
-They will only be required to take the specialty examination(s) for which they have been credentialed.
+ABMGG diplomates who are seeking certification in an additional specialty or subspecialty do not need to re-take the general examination.
+These individuals are only required to take the specialty examination(s) for which they have been credentialed.

 To be certified by the ABMGG, active candidates must pass both the general examination and at least one specialty examination.
 Failure to pass the certifying examination is not grounds for appeal.